-Cape Cod Community College (CCCC), founded in 1961, delivers educational programs and services to meet the diverse needs of the residents of Cape Cod, Martha's Vineyard, Nantucket and adjacent areas of Southeastern Massachusetts.
-CCCC is the only comprehensive college on Cape Cod and offers 25 associate in arts degrees, 17 associate in science degrees and 42 career certificates in a wide variety of program areas.
+Cape Cod Community College (CCCC), founded in 1961, delivers educational programs and services to meet the diverse needs of the residents of Cape Cod, the Canal Region, the islands of Martha's Vineyard and Nantucket, and the Greater Plymouth Area.
+CCCC is the only comprehensive college on Cape Cod and offers 32 associate in arts degrees, 32 associate in science degrees and 56 career certificates in a wide variety of program areas.
 The Hyannis Center of CCCC offers educational assistance for adults, Workforce courses and college credit classes.
-The College also offers bachelor's and master's degree programs through its partnerships with six colleges and universities: University of Massachusetts Dartmouth, University of Massachusetts Boston, Bridgewater State University, Boston University, Wheelock College, and Lesley University.
-The College offers programs of instruction during the day, evening, weekends, and intersessions in order to meet our student's needs.
+The College also offers bachelor's and master's degree programs through its partnerships with colleges and universities throughout Massachusetts.
+The College offers programs of instruction during the day, evening, weekends, Intersessions, and Quick Term sessions in order to meet our student's needs.

 CCCC is one of 15 public community colleges in Massachusetts operating under the jurisdiction of the Department of Higher Education (DHE).
 The College is governed by an eleven-member board of trustees appointed by the Governor.
 Appointments are for five-year terms, renewable for one additional term.
 Trustees are not compensated and do not have any financial or business interest in the college.